Reetika2608/Virtual-Key-for-your-Repositories/README.md

 Click the upgarde option and on the next screen check the _Always pull image before creating_ option.
 Ensure that ```Interactive and TTY``` is selected on the Commands tab.
 Click upgrade and wait for crate to work:
 ![Upgrade](docs/images/upgrade.png?raw=true)

+Note that if after upgrade Jenkins reports the agents as offline you may need to manually start the ssh daemon on the nodes in Crate.
+The command you need to run on the console of each node in Crate is ```/usr/sbin/sshd -D```.

 #### Containers